This post may contain affiliate links. Please read my disclosure policy.

 This Pumpkin Oatmeal Bake is here just in time for the cooler weather and is the perfect make-ahead breakfast.
-This 1-bowl breakfast bake is dairy-free, gluten-free and made without any refined sugars.
-Keep it all about the pumpkin flavor as-is, or add in chocolate chips, nuts or dried cranberries for a twist.
+This 1-bowl pumpkin baked oatmeal is dairy-free, gluten-free and made without any refined sugars.

 Pumpkin Oatmeal Bake

 There are a few ways you can serve baked pumpkin oatmeal, besides digging right in with a spoon.
-You can scoop out a serving into a bowl and add a little extra milk, like a warm cereal.
-Or, you can slice it and eat as is, warm or cold.
-This makes it a great meal-prep option as well; bake it and eat some immediately and then pack the rest away for later.
+You can scoop out a serving into a bowl and add a little extra milk (like a warm cereal), or, you can slice it and eat as is, warm or cold!

 Pumpkin Baked Oatmeal Ingredients